 The ability to go about things in a personalized way will help introverted attendees feel more comfortable.
 They won’t feel stuck and they can focus only on those things that are going to interest them.
 In order to make this work you still need to make sure you have very specific information about things on the event schedule.

 Introverts need to be able to decide who they’ll interact with and when they want to take a breather from it all.

 Don’t make it mandatory to participate in a group

-You can also create areas where everyone will feel at east to let their guards down a little.
-Introverts prefer to listen more than they speak, unless what they hear is truly interesting to them and their expression won’t be too focused on.
+You can also create areas where everyone will feel at ease to let their guards down a little.
+Introverts prefer to listen more than they speak unless what they hear is truly interesting to them and their expression won’t be too focused on.